leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section C: Professional Development

 Attend training (Renaissance Modules) and encourage teachers and parents to attend RE workshops at district and national levels.
 Encouraged to become member of Liberal Religious Educators Association (LREDA).

+## Article XIV: AMENDMENTS

+> Move to Article VI: Meetings, Section F

+	> remove amendment

+The Bylaws may be amended or replaced at the Annual Congregation Meeting or a Special Congregation Meeting of the Congregation, by a two-thirds (2/3) vote of those Voting Members present, providing that a quorum is present at the meeting.
+The notice of the meeting at which amendments will be considered shall include a copy of the proposed amendments.
+The text of any proposed amendment may be changed at the meeting prior to adoption by a simple majority vote of the voting members present.